 The Developer Team

-Established in 1972, TID Pte Ltd is a joint venture between 2 reputable companies- Hong Leong and Mitsui Fudosan.
+Established in 1972, TID Pte Ltd is a joint venture between Hong Leong and Mitsui Fudosan, the 2 reputable companies.
 As you can already tell, it is an established union between Singapore and Japanese companies and offers expertise and know-how from their respective countries.
 They have completed 39 projects to date, with notable projects such as St Regis Hotel and Residences, The Oceanfront at Sentosa Cove, Nathan Suites and several recent Executive Condominium projects such as Piermont Grand and The Brownstone.

 P&T Architects have a history that dates back to 1868 in Hong Kong.
-Since then, they have been involved in several iconic projects in the 1900s, including Connaught Centre and Hong Kong Polytechnic University in Hong Kong, Oriental Plaza, and Raffles City Shanghai in China, and Singapore Land Tower and Standard Chartered Building in Singapore.
-They now boast of 1,600 architects, engineers, urban designers, and interior designers across 70 cities and have significant experience in the Singapore residential scene, having also designed the likes of Forrett at Bukit Timah, Florence Residences, Stirling Residences and The M among many others.
+Since then, they have been involved in several iconic projects in the 1900s, including Connaught Centre and Hong Kong Polytechnic University in Hong Kong, Oriental Plaza, Raffles City Shanghai in China, and Singapore Land Tower and Standard Chartered Building in Singapore.
+They now boast of 1,600 architects, engineers, urban designers, and interior designers across 70 cities.
+They have significant experience in the Singapore residential scene, having also designed the likes of Forrett at Bukit Timah, Florence Residences, Stirling Residences and The M, among many others.

 Development Site Plan

 As mentioned, One-North Eden sits on an almost rectangular plot size of 62,202 square feet.
 The first storey is where you’d find the 6 commercial spaces that front One-north Gateway road, and you can get a better idea of the seamless nature of traversing the estate.

 The real facilities are located on the second storey, where you get the 50m lap pool along with the usual dining features.
 This arrangement does give the space more privacy to residents.